Farmer's Guide to Sales and Use Taxes, Motor Vehicle Fuels Tax, Estimated Income Tax, and Withholding Tax

 Yes.
 Agricultural production includes the raising, feeding, caring for, shearing, training, or management of livestock, including horses.
 Therefore, a farmer who boards or trains horses and who meets the requirements listed in Question 1 may qualify for an exemption permit.
 For more information, see Ruling No. 96-5.

 8. Is the operator of a fish farm or hatchery that engages in breeding fish and confinement raising of fish eligible for an exemption permit?

 Yes.
 The operation of a fish farm or hatchery is considered agricultural production; therefore, the operator is eligible for an exemption permit.

 9. How can I apply for an exemption permit?

 Attach copies of any federal income tax return schedules (for example, Schedule C or Schedule F) used to report the gross income and expenses from agricultural production, and copies of the federal return pages, as explained in the instructions for Form REG-8.
 If you submit a copy of Schedule C you must include a list of the agricultural products you raise and the total sales from each product.
-If you filed federal Form 4835 to report farm rental income based on crops or livestock produced by the tenant, you must attach a copy to Form REG-8.
-Income from farm rental is not income from agricultural production even if you sold the crops or livestock you received from the tenant.

 10. May the names of both spouses appear on the exemption permit?

-Yes.
-An exemption permit is issued in the names of both spouses provided:
+Yes, an exemption permit is issued in the names of both spouses provided:

 - The spouses filed a joint federal income tax return; and

-- Form REG-8 contains both spouses’ names and is signed by both spouses.
+- Form REG-8 contains both spouses’ names and is signed by both spouses

 11. Can I get a refund of sales tax paid on purchases made before my exemption permit was issued?